Ever do a Google search for local businesses, and notice the three pack Google Map at the top of the page?

 Google is trying to organize and curate all the information that exists, including about local businesses.
 To do this, Google gathers information about companies from many different sources: city records, articles of incorporation, social media profiles, leasing information, Chamber sites, industry guides, and “internet yellow pages” that list about your business.
 These are all places that provide information about your local business, even if you don’t have a website.

 Your business is what’s known as an entity in Google’s Knowledge Graph.
-Think of entities as anything that could potentially be a Wikipedia page: businesses, places, people, institutions, ideas, and things.
+Think of entities as anything that could potentially be a Wikipedia article: businesses, places, people, institutions, ideas, and things.
 Google’s entity-based Knowledge Graph gathers information about these things, and seeks to understand how they are interrelated to one another.

 When you do a Google search for a thing, a person, or a business, if it exists as an entity in Google, a summary of that entity appears on the right-hand side of the desktop screen.
 This is what’s known as the “Knowledge Graph” or “Entity Graph” for that person, place, or thing.
 Open up Google, and search for your own business and address, and you see the Knowledge Graph for your business.